 Without a widespread redistribution not of wealth but of the knowledge and relationships necessary for the creation of wealth, which is a thorough understanding of globalization, the modern world will fail and civilization will slide backwards centuries.
 A regression, which is the inevitable result of success of the current insurgency now plaguing the urban centers of the western world.
 This form of redistribution is antithetical to the elected class and the elites as it will rob them of their weapon of the people to be used against the nobles.

 This means the nobility must take responsibility for the system that succeeds the system they initiated in 1648 that led to the industrial revolution made possible by the Peace of Westphalia.
 At its very most basic, the new system, the new – Peace of… – must truly enfranchise now disenfranchised peoples, from many different ethnic groups, and bring them in great numbers into a rebuilt middle class, drawn directly from the people now trapped in the impoverished urban centers established to feed the industrial revolution.
-All of which will be need accomplished in direct conflict with the elected class and their near all-powerful bureaucracy and while defending against violent insurgency directed and staffed from within the communities of the industrial revolution.
+All of which will need be accomplished in direct conflict with the elected class and their near all-powerful bureaucracy and while defending against violent insurgency directed and staffed from within the communities of the industrial revolution.

 The Peace of Westphalia – the Treaty which created the modern world. http://avalon.law.yale.edu/17th_century/westphal.asp